01-edu/public/subjects/groupie-tracker/filters/README.md

   - filter by number of members
   - filter by locations of concerts

-- Your filters must of at least these two types:
+- Your filters must be of at least these two types:
   - a range filter (filters the results between two values)
   - a check box filter (filters the results by one or multiple selection)